 - Virginia Beach-Norfolk-Newport News, VA-NC: Affordable establishment costs and reasonable compensation, though the market isn’t as diverse.

 - Portland-Vancouver-Hillsboro, OR-WA: A belt full of opportunities in Oregon and Washington, set against a backdrop of a vibrant art and architectural scene, though rents can be on the higher side.

 The cities that pop into mind while aiming for a successful career in architecture are San Jose, Sunnyvale, and Santa Clara in California.
 We’ve grouped these three places as they all belong to the same state and share the same income-to-rent ratio.

 Although the median rent for a 1BR is sky-high at $2,483, the average salary is much higher than in other cities on the list.
 Apart from that, California cities that also deserve mention for viable prospects include San Diego, Oakland, Hayward, and Berkeley.

-Detroit, the largest city in Michigan, along with Dearborn and Livonia, have emerged as the architecture hubs in the Midwestern region of North America.
+Detroit, the largest city in Michigan, along with Dearborn and Livonia, has emerged as the architecture hub in the Midwestern region of North America.
 While the average rent is surprisingly much more reasonable at $525, the salary packages are not as lucrative as in the top cities.